mission statement

 SUPPORTING FUTURE LEADERS

-The first grants $15,000 scholarships from the RAC Fund were awarded to two dual degree masters students at the University of Michigan.
+The first grants $17,000 scholarships from the RAC Fund were awarded to two dual degree masters students at the University of Michigan in 2021.
 Both are pursuing dreams and objectives similar to Rebecca’s.
 Our hope is that Rebecca’s aspirations have inspired others to take bold action and pursue careers that impact our society.
 Together, we can build a community of well-educated, thoughtful individuals dedicated to improving the lives of many.

 Bringing Change